dustinpfister/blog_posts/_posts/js-javascript-svg.md

 ---
-title: Javascript svg graphics the basics and more
+title: Javascript svg graphics including the basics and more
 date: 2019-02-11 10:03:00
 tags: [js]
 layout: post
 categories: js
 id: 376
-updated: 2019-02-11 17:40:02
+updated: 2019-08-16 14:11:55
-version: 1.9
+version: 1.10
 ---

 In javaScript svg graphics are an option for making vector graphics with javaScript, inline tags, or an external file format.
-When it comes to making graphics with javaScript there are a number of options these days, such as the 2d canvas drawing api.
-However [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a [vector based graphics](https://en.wikipedia.org/wiki/Vector_graphics) solution rather than the [raster based graphics](https://en.wikipedia.org/wiki/Raster_graphics) used in canvas..
+When it comes to making graphics with javaScript there are a number of options these days, including the 2d canvas drawing api which is often the preferred raster graphics option.
+However [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) is a [vector based graphics](https://en.wikipedia.org/wiki/Vector_graphics) solution rather than the [raster based graphics](https://en.wikipedia.org/wiki/Raster_graphics) used in canvas.
+So Scalable Vector Graphics is still a viable option for creating on the fly graphics with javaScript.

 <!-- more -->